-Porcelain veneers and dental crowns: What is the difference between them?
-When is each used?
+Porcelain veneers and dental crowns:

 When explaining the details of each of our Dental Makeovers, we often suggest that either dental crowns or porcelain veneers might be used to create the results that we've illustrated in the case's "after" picture.